RedSkiesIO/vuex-orm-plugin-lokijs/README.md

 `npm install @atlascity/vuex-orm-plugin-lokijs`

 ## Why & How
-	* We needed persistent, Local Storage based VuexORM database.
+	* We needed a persistent Local Storage based database.
-	* Each time you modify your VuexORM database, the same is going to be applied to the LokiJS database and saved into Local Storage.
+	* VuexORM is a ORM tool for Vuex, this plugin adds the ability to use LokiJS as a persistant store.
 When you initialize your VuexORM database, the plugin will hydrate VuexORM with data stored in Local Storage (preserving original IDs).

 ## Caveats
 Only some of VuexORM model methods are currently implemented.
 There is no support for VuexORM relationships, you have to manage that yourself.
-Feel free to fork!
+Feel free to contribute!

 ## Examples